 About the company

-Liberty Mutual is the third-largest writer of commercial insurance based on direct premiums written.
+Liberty Mutual is the third-largest writer of commercial insurance based on a 2024 Insurance Information Institute analysis of direct premiums written.
 It has an A rating from AM Best.
-Based in Massachusetts and in business since 1912, the company serves customers nationwide.
+The company, based in Massachusetts and in business since 1912, serves customers nationwide.

-Although the national brands get the most attention, be sure to include some regional insurers in your search.
-Many regional insurance companies have excellent reputations, competitive prices and responsive customer service.
-We classified regional companies as those that don’t do business in the majority of states.
+Although national carriers get the most attention, many regional small business insurance companies have excellent reputations, competitive prices and responsive customer service.
+We classified regional companies as those that don’t do business in most states.

-However, if we included the regional insurers in our overall ranking, two – Erie and The Hanover – would have made the top 10.
+If we had included the regional insurers in our overall ranking, three of them – Erie, The Hanover and Auto-Owners – would have made the top list.

-Broadening the scope of the rankings to include regional carriers and then re-calculating the rankings based on the curve used for the national companies, the insurers stack up like this:
+Broadening the scope of our small business insurance rankings to include regional carriers and then recalculating based on the curve used for the national companies, the best carriers stack up like this:

 Rank